akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

    Reusing *instances* of linear computation stages (Source, Sink, Flow) inside FlowGraphs is legal, yet will materialize that stage multiple times.

+Combining materialized values
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Since every processing stage in Akka Streams can provide a materialized value after being materialized, it is necessary to somehow express how these values should be composed to a final value when we plug these stages together.
+For this, many combinator methods have variants that take an additional argument, a function, that will be used to combine the resulting values.
+Some examples of using these combiners are illustrated in the example below.

+.. includecode:: code/docs/stream/FlowDocSpec.scala#flow-mat-combine

 Stream ordering
 ===============